 This garden is made possible by the Alfred and Barbara Braddock Foundation, originally of North Bergen, NJ and inspired by Our Lady of the Rosary.
 Their sons, Francis and Anthony (Tony) J. Braddock, and with the help of their cousins, Joseph and Bertha Braddock, have brought this garden to fruition for Our Lady and the world.
 This garden is dedicated to the Braddock, Romano, and Navarroli families.

-Bishop Michael J. Bransfield, Bishop of Wheeling-Charleston, West Virginia, dedicated the shrine on October 14, 2017.
+The shrine was dedicated on October 14, 2017.
 The garden was designed by St. Jude Liturgical Studios of Philadelphia, Pennsylvania and Design Concepts of Winchester, Virginia.
 Its rich design uniquely presents a world-class Garden to Our Lady.